spree/spree-guides/content/integration/endpoints/hubspot_integration.md

 ### order:updated

-This type of Message should be sent when an existing order is updated.
+This type of message should be sent when an existing order is updated.

 ---order_updated.json---
 ```json